Where I come from, and my academic background

 In 1970, I went to Wadham College, Oxford, to read Arabic and graduated from Oxford University in 1973.
 I spent the next two academic years as a graduate fellow at the American University in Cairo (AUC) studying for an MA in Islamic History.
 I was in Cairo during the 1973 war which Egypt and Syria fought against Israel, and visited Syria from Cairo in November 1974.
 That trip included a walk through the mountains from the famous Crusader castle at Krac des Chevaliers to the Assassin castle at Masyaf and down to the town of Sqalbiyya in the Ghab.
 I spent every night as the guest of local people.
 I talk about this experience in the preface to my book Syria: A Recent History.
 I often wonder what has happened to their families during these difficult times for Syria to the families who entertained and befriended me so generously.

 My career as an international lawyer

 My first big career break was in 1981-6, which I largely spent in Oman helping to set up an office of my London law firm.
 My duties included translating Omani legislation into English and handling litigation before the local commercial courts.
 I also explored the mountains of the Jabal Akhdar at weekends.
 This was followed by my second career break which lasted until 1995 and made me a full partner in my firm.
 I worked as part of the government of Bahrain’s legal team attempting to resolve disputes with Qatar over questions of territorial sovereignty and maritime boundaries.
 My duties included coordinating historical research aimed at uncovering evidence, and handling the interface between Arabic and English documentation especially with regard to treaties and diplomatic correspondence.
-In 1994, I was listed as one of the counsel for Bahrain at the International Court of Justice in the Hague during the jurisdiction and admissibility phase of the case.
+In 1994, I was listed as one of the Counsel for Bahrain at the International Court of Justice in the Hague during the jurisdiction and admissibility phase of the case.
 Also that year, Dr Abdulla Maktari, a Yemeni lawyer friend, and I produced the first book of translations of Yemeni commercial laws into English.